parsimony/parsimony/README.md

-Link
+#README

+## Description

+Parsimony is an open source CMS of New Generation available on the website [http://parsimony.mobi/](http://parsimony.mobi/).

+## Installation

+To install Parsimony, unzip the project on your server and let yourself be guided by the installer.

+##Link

-Learn Parsimony in 10 videos : http://en.parsimony.mobi/learn-parsimony-in-10-videos
+Learn Parsimony in 10 videos : [http://en.parsimony.mobi/learn-parsimony-in-10-videos](http://en.parsimony.mobi/learn-parsimony-in-10-videos)

-README
+## Administration

 To access the administration of Parsimony, go to your sitename + /connect (e.g. http://yoursite.tld/connect)

-Parsimony is an open source CMS of New Generation available on the website http://parsimony.mobi/.

-To install Parsimony , unzip the project on your server and let yourself be guided by the installer.
+## History

 For the story, the name Parsimony is borrowed from William of Ockham (1285 - April 9, 1347) and the scientific principle of parsimony.
-Our technologic choices are guided by this conviction: "the simplest solution is the most appropriate."
+Our technological choices are guided by this conviction: "the simplest solution is the most appropriate."

+## Objective

 The objective of Parsimony is to support you in an even more effective digital communication.
 For this, we offer a unique development solution!

 Parsimony is:

-- Multiplatform - Server-Side Responsive Design
+* **Multi-platform - Server-Side Responsive Design** :
 You develop from a single project a web application (HTML5 and CSS3) either on the PC, tablet, mobile, connected TV.

-- Multi-application
+* **Multi-application** :
 Create with ease and enrich new complex applications with our innovative and amazing data modeling.

-- Convergent
+* **Convergent** :
 For each resource profile (development, design, webmastering, SEO ...) has its own toolbar in the same interface.
 Your team is united around a common web application and effectively responds to customer demand.

-- Lightweight, sturdy and high performance
+* **Lightweight, sturdy and high performance** :
 With Parsimony, the search engines will no more punish you to have a slow loading page.

--Your applications on the fly : Modify the content and the style in live, front and drag drop !
+* **Your applications on the fly** : Modify the content and the style in live, front and drag drop !
 No more wireframes !
 Create your site (design & features) directly in the browser & Make attractive HTML5/CSS3 applications.